Where to go fat biking in Ontario

 - locally owned and operated, Adventure 365 provides fat bike and other rental equipment, as well as repair and tech services in Kivi Park in Sudbury; reserve your rentals online in advance

-Where to stay: for overnight accommodations, choose from a variety of hotels and lodges in and around Sudbury
+- choose from a variety of hotels and lodges in and around Sudbury for overnight accommodations

-The Trowbridge Forest trail system connects trails for all skill levels through several parks including Centennial Park and the defunct, century-old Shuniah silver mine off Trans-Canada Highway 17 in the east end of Thunder Bay.
+The Trowbridge Forest trail system connects trails through several parks, including Centennial Park and Shuniah Silver Mine off Trans-Canada Highway 17 at the east end of Thunder Bay.

-- trails are maintained by Blacksheep Mountain Bike Club, a volunteer-run, not-for-profit group; check their website for trail conditions before you ride
+Trails are maintained by Blacksheep Mountain Bike Club, a volunteer-run, not-for-profit group; check trail conditions before you ride.

 - head to Rollin’ Thunder Bike & Ski for new bikes, services, repairs and rentals (check on availability)